Literary-Insights/blog/src/content/blog/Buyable_ Your Guide to Building a Self-Man - Preda, Steve.txt-1.md

 ---
-title: DEEP SUMMARY - Buyable_ Your Guide to Building a Self-Man - Preda, Steve
+title: Buyable_ Your Guide to Building a Self-Man - Preda, Steve
 slug: deep-summary-buyable_-your-guide-to-building-a-self-man-preda-steve
 tags:
   - book-summary